rollup/rollup/docs/troubleshooting/index.md

 Using the [Function constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function) generates a function from the supplied string.
 Again, it runs in the global scope.
 If you need to call the function repeatedly, this is much, _much_ faster than using `eval`.

-## Tree-shaking Doesn't Seem to be Working
+## Tree-shaking doesn't seem to be working

 Sometimes, you'll end up with code in your bundle that doesn't seem like it should be there.
 For example, if you import a utility from `lodash-es`, you might expect that you'll get the bare minimum of code necessary for that utility to work.